-For three years, the new lease accounting standard has been a dark cloud on the horizon for every company that follows U.S. Generally Accepted Accounting Principles.
-But as we approach December 15, 2019, the effective date for nonpublic companies, keep in mind that there is a silver lining.
+For years, the new lease accounting standard has been a dark cloud on the horizon for every company that follows U.S. Generally Accepted Accounting Principles.
+But keep in mind, there is a silver lining.
 When companies look beyond compliance and take a strategic approach to managing their lease portfolio, they can reap operational benefits that support business goals while fulfilling compliance responsibilities.

 Compliance with the lease accounting standard requires a revamp of procedures surrounding lease procurement, administration, and reporting.
 Compliance means moving from a decentralized model of lease activity to a centralized one, so that all lease data is contained and maintained together.

 With lease data collected in a central repository, company leaders have an opportunity to gain deeper insights and make better-informed decisions regarding future lease activity.
 For example:

 - Which lease terms are common across the company?